dlinds/Mr-Robogers-Neighborhood/README.md

 #### Describe: robotizeTheNumber()

 Test: "It should return false if a non-number is input"
 Code:
 const userNum = "283a47329874234";
 robotizeTheNumber(userNum);
 Expected Output: false

+Test: "It should return false if a number is less than 0"
+Code:
+const userNum = "-2";
+robotizeTheNumber(userNum);
+Expected Output: false

 ## Known Bugs